 As you know, relationships based on trust and open communication are key to fundraising.
-That said, as more and more foundations use online applications, you may find fewer opportunities to get to know a foundation program officer.
-But just because they are using more efficient technology does not mean they don't want to talk to you.
+That said, as more and more foundations use online applications and many nonprofits are working from home during this pandemic, you may find fewer opportunities to get to know a foundation program officer.
+But just because you are both likely using more efficient virtual technology does not mean you can't connect.

 If, in your research, you find a published phone number or email address, consider that an invitation to contact the funder with your questions.
 As you peruse their guidelines and application form, you may need more information or clarification.
 You may wonder if your program is a true match with their funding priorities.
 That's exactly the time to contact them!

-Just know that they are time-pressed.
+Just know that they are time-pressed, especially during these difficult financial times, a result of COVID-19 and Chinese tariffs.
 Expect only a few moments of their time.
 You will need to be prepared to provide information about your organization that is of most interest to them.
 Study their material so you are ready to address their exact needs using their language.
 Most program officers are actually friendly people and want to help (hey, that's why they're there!).
 They also want to save themselves from wading through oceans of inappropriate applications.